corda/corda/docs/source/design/versioning/contract-versioning.md

 ## Background:

+This document addresses "Corda as a platform for applications" concerns.

+These applications that run on Corda - CorDapps - as opposed to other blockchains are allowed to be updated to fix bugs and address new requirements.

+Corda also allows a lot of flexibility so CorDapps can depend on other CorDapps, which have different release cycles, and participants on the network can have any combination installed.

+This document is focused mainly on the "ContractJar" part of the CorDapps, as this is the Smart contract that lives on the ledger.

 Starting with version 3, Corda has introduced the WhitelistedByZone Contract Constraint, which is the first constraint that allows the contract and contract state type to evolve.
 In version 4 we will introduce the decentralized Signature Constraint, which is also an upgradable (allows evolving) constraint.
 This introduces a set of new problems that were not present when the Hash Constraint was the only alternative.
 (The Hash Constraint is non-upgradeable, as it pins the jar version to the hardcoded hash.
 It can only be upgraded via the "explicit" mechanism.)